-Using the flat blade screwdriver through the hole, release the ratchet one click at a time until it is fully undone.
+Using the flat blade screwdriver through the hole, release the ratchet one click at a time until it is fully undone. (move in the direction AWAY from the EPB spring to release and Towards to tighten up)

 Then the T50 screw can be removed, along with the brake disk.
 The disk MAY need to be gently tapped off with a rubber mallet or similar.